cakephp/docs/en/appendices/new-features-in-cakephp-2-0.rst

 Models
 ======

 The model construction process has been made lighter.
-Models associations are now lazy loaded, applications with lots of models and associations will see great time reductions in the bootstrap process.
+Model associations are now lazy loaded, applications with lots of models and associations will see great time reductions in the bootstrap process.

-Now models won't require a database connection in the construction process, database will be accessed for the first time only when a find operation is issued or information for one of the columns is required.
+Now models won't require a database connection in the construction process.
+The database will be accessed for the first time only when a find operation is issued or information for one of the columns is required.

 View